Your 2025 MAINx24 guide

 Table of Contents

-In case you’re new here, this is an almost 24-hour festival on Saturday, Dec.
-7 that takes place along Main Street + the surrounding Southside area and features over 100 events to attend for nonstop fun.
+In case you’re new here, it’s an almost 24-hour festival on the first Saturday of December that happens along Main Street + the surrounding Southside area.
+It’s organized by residents and businesses and features more than 100 events — so the fun never stops.

+So, what’s happening at MAINx24 on Saturday, Dec.
+6?
+A lot — you can browse through the events as they continue to roll in.
 While not every event will be open to kiddos, there are plenty of activities for the whole family to enjoy.
-Pro tip: You can filter the events calendar to “kid-friendly” to find suitable events.

 NOOGAtoday | MAINx24